srinathk10/ray_mac_dev/README.md

 ## Build Ray

 Follow the instructions [here](https://docs.ray.io/en/latest/ray-contribute/development.html#building-ray-on-linux-macos-full) and build the project.
-Note that the build commands need to run inside the container.
+Note that the build commands need to be run inside the container.

 If your build fails with below error, limit the resources consumed by bazel and try again.
-Build may just run a lot slower, but will run to completion.
+Build may just run a lot slower, but should run to completion.

 ```sh
 srinath_krishnamachari@docker-desktop$ pip install -e . --verbose